syl20bnr/spacemacs-elpa-mirror/melpa/gnus-summary-ext-readme.txt

 `gnus-summary-ext-uu-mark-filter'.
 You can save these filters in `gnus-summary-ext-saved-filters'.

+To add new keybindings for these new filter commands add `gnus-summary-ext-hook' to `gnus-summary-mode-hook'.

 See the documentation of the individual commands & functions for more details.